hhhwenjun/leetcode-note-java/Binary Tree/Binary Tree Tutorial.md

 *   Frequently come with **recursion and/or iteration** for code solution.

+*   To be cautious, the complexity might be different due to a different implementation.
+It is comparatively easy to do traversal recursively but when the depth of the tree is too large, we might suffer from `stack overflow` problem.
+That's one of the main reasons why we want to solve this problem iteratively sometimes.

 ## Binary Tree Preorder Traversal(Easy #144)

 **Question**: Given the `root` of a binary tree, return *the preorder traversal of its nodes' values*.